d-najd/DB-Designer/README.md

  - Group support (work in progress)
  - OAuth 2.0 auth (work in progress)
  - Json support (work in progress)
-   - Ability to generate uml diagrams from json files
+   - Ability to generate basic diagrams from json files
- - Mysql support (work in progress)
+ - Sql support (work in progress)
    - Ability to generate uml diagrams from mysql code
+   - Ability to generate code for generating the database from existing diagrams
 ## Downloads
  (todo build the app automatically and send a link here, jenkins and gitlab might be used for this?)

 ## Related Projects
  - Backend for the app: https://github.com/d-najd/UmlDesigner
- - Shared repository (submodule) which is used between the projects: https://github.com/d-najd/UmlDesignerShared
+ - Shared repository (submodule) which is used to store shared data in the projects: https://github.com/d-najd/UmlDesignerShared